xwal/awesome-stars/topics.md

 ## python

-- [MemPalace/mempalace](https://github.com/MemPalace/mempalace) - The highest-scoring AI memory system ever benchmarked.
+- [MemPalace/mempalace](https://github.com/MemPalace/mempalace) - The best-benchmarked open-source AI memory system.
 And it's free.
 - [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of ta
 - [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1
 - [qeeqbox/social-analyzer](https://github.com/qeeqbox/social-analyzer) - API, CLI, and Web App for analyzing and finding a person's profile in 1000 social media \ websites